Webinar Recording: Psychiatric and Cognitive Complications in Parkinson’s

 - The correlation between mood, motor function, and Levodopa levels

 - Parkinson’s Disease Psychosis (PDP)

 - Cognitive impairment and dementia and common cognitive profiles of those with Parkinson’s

 - Impulse control disorders (ICDs) and related behaviors

 - Sleep disorders

 Your Instructor for the Webinar

 Dr. Daniel Weintraub is Assistant Professor of Psychiatry at the University of Pennsylvania and Fellow at the University of Pennsylvania Institute of Aging.
 He completed medical, psychiatry residency, and geriatric psychiatry fellowship training at the University of Maryland.
-His areas of research interest include the psychiatric and cognitive complications of Parkinson’s disease.
+His areas of research interest include the psychiatric and cognitive complications of Parkinson’s.
 He is current recipient of a 5-year Career Development Award (K23) from the National Institute of Mental Health (NIMH) titled “Depression Diagnosis and Treatment in Parkinson Disease.”
-In addition, he is currently Coordinating Investigator for a multi-site international industry-sponsored study of the frequency and correlates of impulse control disorders in PD.
-Dr. Weintraub has also served on three Movement Disorder Society (MDS) task forces to revise and make recommendations for the assessment of non-motor symptoms in Parkinson’s disease, and is a member of the Scientific Review Committee of the Parkinson Study Group.
+In addition, he is currently Coordinating Investigator for a multi-site international industry-sponsored study of the frequency and correlates of impulse control disorders in Parkinson’s.
+Dr. Weintraub has also served on three Movement Disorder Society (MDS) task forces to revise and make recommendations for the assessment of non-motor symptoms in Parkinson’s, and is a member of the Scientific Review Committee of the Parkinson Study Group.